Pakistan women's national cricket team record by opponent

 Pakistan played their first Test match against Sri Lanka in April 1998, a match they lost by 309 runs.
 They have played three Test matches against three different opponents: Ireland, Sri Lanka and West Indies.
-As of 2025, Pakistan has played 82 Twenty20 International (T20I) matches since their first such contest in 2009 against Ireland, winning 32 matches and losing 47; they also tied two match, whilst one had no result.
-They have competed against 10 different opponents, and their first win in the format came against Ireland at the Vineyard in May 2009.
-The team has played most frequently against Ireland, in 13 matches, and defeated them in 11 matches.
+As of 2025, Pakistan has played 180 Twenty20 International (T20I) matches since their first such contest in 2009 against Ireland, winning 71 matches and losing 102; they also tied three matches, whilst four had no result.
+They have competed against 14 different opponents, and their first win in the format came against Ireland at the Vineyard in May 2009.
+The team has played most frequently against South Africa, in 24 matches, and defeated them in 11 matches.
 Pakistan has participated in all the editions of the ICC Women's World Twenty20.
 They lost all of their games in 2009 and 2010 editions, and in the 2012 edition, they registered their solitary win over India.
 Pakistan lost the final of the 2012 Women's Twenty20 Asia Cup to India by 18 runs.
 In the 2014 ICC Women's World Twenty20, Pakistan finished at seventh place defeating Sri Lanka by 14 runs in the playoffs.